Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 - Programmer: Dev
 - Music Creation: Lyra and Band

-Updates will be provided every hour to track progress!
+Updates will be provided at regular intervals to track development progress and ensure all milestones are met!

 **Development Team:**
 - Project Manager: Sync